matthias484/WebEngineering_ExtendedPlayground/README.md

 # React + TypeScript + Vite

+## How to Start the Application

+### Start Dev Environment
+To start the development environment, use the command: `docker-compose -f docker-compose.yml up --build`.

+### Start Prod Environment
+To start the production environment, use the command: `docker-compose -f docker-compose.prod.yml up --build`.

+_
+.
+_
+.
+_

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: